Frequently Asked Questions

 Yes, Dr. Zucker has a special interest in diagnostic imaging and has expertise in ultrasound imaging of the abdominal organs as well as the heart.
 Having this non-invasive, sophisticated imaging technology available in-house allows for safe, effective diagnosis of many cancers, heart conditions and other illnesses.

 How can I wrangle an invitation to the Holiday Open House so I can get some of those adorable photos of my pet with Santa Zucker?

 We invite all of our clients to our annual open house extravaganza.
 Just make sure we have your email address on file and you'll be sure to get a personal e-invitation, or check back on the website next fall for details.

 Does AMC do charity care?

 Yes, we give back to our community in several ways.
-Through our AMC Adoption Program, we contribute tens of thousands of dollars of charity care to pets in Morgantown each year.
+Through our AMC Adoption Program, we contribute thousands of dollars of charity care to pets in Morgantown each year.
 We also participate in local efforts to provide low cost spay/neuter services when appropriate and necessary.
 We also support local sports teams, scout troops, and other charitable causes.

 Do you have pets available for adoption?

 Yes, we usually do!
 We often have kittens or puppies available to good homes through our Adoption Program.
 View our past adoptees or currently available pets here!